makerdao/developer.makerdao.com/dai/1/cli.md

-dai setWay          update the holder fee (interest rate) dai shut            close a cup dai vent            process a caged tub dai wipe            repay some portion of your existing sai debt
+dai setWay          update the holder fee (interest rate) dai shut            close a cup dai vent            process a caged tub dai wipe            repay some portion of your existing dai debt
 ```